So You Want a GIS Developer Job?

 Today, we examine in detail the life of a GIS developer.

-GIS development and programming is a growing field in Geomatics.
-By writing code you can make the machine do what you want.
+GIS development and programming are growing fields in Geomatics.
+By writing code, you can make the machine do what you want.

 GIS developers enjoy higher salaries than an average GIS position.
 But they require a higher level of education or combination of work experience.

 A lot of GIS application developer positions are usually accompanied with a computer science degree or certificate.

 GIS developers, in general, have more job stability.
 This is because software development and computer programming are growing fields.

 It’s easier for GIS programmers to land a job because it takes a highly skilled individual to write code and working programs.
 No two developers will write the same code.
 Building an application used by people is often a great feeling for programmers.